Workshops at NEMO's European Museum Conference 2024

 Workshops 11 November (16:15-18:15)

-On Monday 11 November we got five workshops lined up for some hands-on learning after a full day of input.
+On Monday 11 November we got four workshops lined up for some hands-on learning after a full day of input.

 • Timeout Dialogue – How to have constructive dialogues in museums?